miss3persin/Impact-of-Collaborative-Tools-on-Software-Development-Productivity-Prediction-Model/README.md

 * Improve model accuracy with time-series or team-specific features
 * Add authentication and team-by-team breakdown in dashboard
 * Consider neural networks for more advanced predictions

----

-## 👨‍💻 Author

-Built by \[Your Name] as a final-year university project.
-Guided by the objective to blend **machine learning** with **software engineering estimation models**.

----

-## 📃 License

-MIT License (or your university's license policy)

----

-Let me know if you’d like the `requirements.txt` file generated too!